-First step is to always check the circuit breaker in the switch board is on and also there may be an isolator adjacent to the outdoor unit (condenser) that must also be switched on.
+First step is to always check the circuit breaker in the switchboard is on and also there should also be an isolator adjacent to the outdoor unit (condenser) that must also be switched on.

 During winter, the outdoor unit produces water, this is perfectly normal operation.

-There is a small pipe around 20mm in diameter that protrudes through your facia.
-This is from a safety tray that is located under the air conditioning unit in the ceiling space.
+If you have a ducted system, there is a small pipe around 20mm in diameter that protrudes through your facia.
+This drains from a safety tray that is located under the air conditioning unit in the ceiling space.
 This pipe should NEVER flow.
 If you ever see water dripping from this safety drain, please turn your machine off and contact the office immediately on 1800 333 503.

 If you notice a water stain on the ceiling, please turn your machine off immediately and contact the office on 1800 333 503.

 Have you cleaned the filters?
 Blocked filters can reduce the airflow and cause the system to ice up creating water issues.